learn-co-curriculum/dsc-coefficient-of-determination-lab/README.md

 # 2
 ```

 Squared error, as calculated above is only a part of the coefficient of determination, Let's now build a function that uses `sq_err()` function above to calculate the value of R-Squared by first calculating SSE, then use this same function to calculate SST (use the mean of $y$ instead of the regression line), and then plug in these values into the R-Squared formula.
-Perform following tasks
+Perform the following tasks
-* Calculate the mean of the `y_real`.
+* Calculate the mean of the `y_real`
 * Calculate SSE using `sq_err()`
 * Calculate SST using `sq_err()`
-* Calculate R-Squared from above values using given formula.
+* Calculate R-Squared from above values using the given formula